-Flow of Events in Working Memory and Long-term Memory Sessions of Experiment 3.
+Flow of Events in Working Memory and Long-Term Memory Sessions of Experiment 3

 Note.
-Panel A shows the study phase of a working memory trial (example of a neutral trial).
+Panel A shows the study phase of a working memory trial (example of an abstract trial).
 Panel B shows the study phase of a long-term memory trial (example of an abstract trial).
 Panel C shows the digit task implemented in the retention interval of the long-term memory trial.
 Panel D shows the test phase for the color and object reproduction (randomly ordered).
 Images are not drawn to scale.
+The abstract images are from "The validated circular shape space: Quantifying the visual similarity of shape" by A. Y. Li et al, 2020, Journal of Experimental Psychology: General, 149(5), 949-966 (https://doi.org/10.1037/xge0000693).
+Copyright 2020 by the American Psychological Association.
+See the online article for the color version of this figure.